TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/aml-pipelines-runningpipelines.md

 # Submitting and running pipelines

-In this article, you will learn how to submit and run Azure ML pipelines.
+In this article, you will learn how to submit, run, and debug Azure ML pipelines.

 ## **Recommended Documents**